Puship/cordova-plugin-template/README.md

 This plugin is for use with [Puship.com](https://www.puship.com), it's quickly enable support for Push Notifications on cordova and phonegap applications.

-Is based on [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) plugin and add only few resources for manage remote push notifications on Puship server(s):
+Is based on [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push), So, you can use all his methods for manage the push notifications.
+It and add only few resources for manage remote push notifications on Puship server(s):
 1) one javascript library
 2) many sounds
 3) plugin dependencies: - [cordova-plugin-device](https://github.com/apache/cordova-plugin-device)